dgray001/gray_online/PLANS.md

  u: Villager gather order
  v: Villager build order

- - Proper updates dialog for fiddlesticks and euchre
- - Abstract players dialog in game base
- - Lobby rooms can just refresh specific rooms instead of recreating entire els
- - Implement game info button => has game specific settings, description, etc...
- - Host can set description of room
- - Backend removes game after 10 minutes of everyone DC'ing
  - Can launch games with AI (all games must handle)
  - Timed turns (or not) and can pause game if timed
  - AI takes over when player AFK
- - Room can be removed when all players leave for x amount of time
  - Can resign from game => AI takes over
- - Loaders for client requests in lobby: room-create, room-join, room-leave, room-rename
  - Player's cards can automatically resize => listener on game div resize
- - Implement game info button

-v0.6: Advanced risq
  - Setup db in prod and dev
  - Can create profile / login
  - Reporting => admin login can access admin page to see reports, etc.